PollyP/ICWtool/README.md

 The output is a downloaded comma-delimited file that you can use as an input to the processing and visualization tools of your choice for further analysis.

-To learn more about Ancestry.com's in common with feature, (see Blaine Bettinger's write-up)[https://thegeneticgenealogist.com/2015/08/28/ancestrydna-announces-new-in-common-with-tool/].
-Blaine Bettinger also has a great post about (using Ancestry.com's ICW data for clustering analysis, and details some of the pitfalls to watch out for)[https://thegeneticgenealogist.com/2017/01/03/clustering-shared-matches/].
+To learn more about Ancestry.com's in common with feature, [see Blaine Bettinger's write-up](https://thegeneticgenealogist.com/2015/08/28/ancestrydna-announces-new-in-common-with-tool/).
+Blaine Bettinger also has a great post about [using Ancestry.com's ICW data for clustering analysis, and details some of the pitfalls to watch out for](https://thegeneticgenealogist.com/2017/01/03/clustering-shared-matches/).

 ## Overview